foundry-rs/book/src/forge/differential-ffi-testing.md

 ## Differential Testing

-Forge can be used for differential testing between implementations, and even against non-EVM executables using the `ffi` [cheatcode](../cheatcodes/ffi.md).
+Forge can be used for differential testing and differential fuzzing.
+You can even test against non-EVM executables using the `ffi` [cheatcode](../cheatcodes/ffi.md).

+### Background
 [Differential testing](https://en.wikipedia.org/wiki/Differential_testing) cross references multiple implementations of the same function by comparing each one's output.
 Imagine we have a function specification `F(X)`, and two implementations of that specification: `f1(X)` and `f2(X)`.
 We expect `f1(x) == f2(x)` for all x that exist in an appropriate input space.
 If `f1(x) != f2(x)`, we know that at least one function is incorrectly implementing `F(X)`.
 This process of testing for equality and identifying discrepancies is the core of differential testing.

 Differential fuzzing is an extension of differential testing.
-Differential fuzzing progrmatically generates many values of `x` to find discrepencies and edge cases that manually chosen inputs might not reveal.
+Differential fuzzing programatically generates many values of `x` to find discrepencies and edge cases that manually chosen inputs might not reveal.

 > Note: the `==` operator in this case can be a custom definition of equality.
 For example, if testing floating point implementations, you might use approximate equality with a certain tolerance.

-Some real life uses include:
+Some real life uses of uses of this type of testing include:
 * Comparing upgraded implementations to their predecessors
 * Testing code against known reference implementations
 * Confirming compatability with third party tools and dependencies

-Below are some examples on how you can use Foundry for differential testing.
+Below are some examples of how Forge is used for differential testing.

 ### Primer: The `ffi` cheatcode